For healthy growth

 The actual reactions taking place here are fairly complex and are very unlikely to be asked for in a gcse chemistry paper.

 As an example consider the industrial preparation of superphosphate (calcium sulfate/calcium phosphate mixture).
-The bullet points below give a rough outline of the processes that need to be considered in the manufacture of superphosphate
+The bullet points below give a rough outline of the processes that need to be considered in the manufacture of superphosphatefertiliser.

 toxic gases such as sulfur dioxide.
-These gases would be

 These reactions produce heat, that is they are exothermic.
 In industry heat is never be wasted and this heat will be used